astronomer/docs/software/support.md

     Examples:

-    - The Scheduler is not heartbeating, and restarting didn't fix the issue.
+    - The scheduler is not heartbeating, and restarting didn't fix the issue.
     - All Celery workers are offline.
     - Kubernetes pod executors are not starting.
     - There are extended periods of `503` errors that are not solved by allocating more resources to the Webserver.